Bill France Jr.: Later life

 France turned the presidency of NASCAR over to Mike Helton in 2000 after being diagnosed with cancer.
 He made his son Brian France the CEO and chairman of NASCAR in 2003.
 Bill France Jr. remained a member of the six-person NASCAR board of directors.

-The France family continues to own NASCAR outright, and has a controlling interest in race track operator International Speedway Corporation.
-France Jr. continued as chairman of the board of ISC, until his death.
-His daughter Lesa France Kennedy is ISC's president.

 France died of lung cancer in Daytona Beach, Florida, on June 4, 2007, at about 1:00 pm.
 His death occurred during the rain-delayed Autism Speaks 400 Cup race, and his death was reported during the live broadcast of the race at lap 261.
 NASCAR on Fox lead announcer Mike Joy held a moment of "silence" during a restart on lap 279, and the track's flag was lowered to half staff.